Cannabis and Sikhism

 Process of making Shaheedi degh in a Sikh village in Punjab, India.
 On the Sikh army training day called Hola Moholla it is a customary tradition.

-In Sikhism, some Sikhs particularly of the Nihang community use edible cannabis in a religious context.
+In Sikhism, the Nihang community uniquely use edible cannabis, claiming religious context.
 They make use of cannabis by ingestion.
-It is used to make a drink called Shaheedi Degh which is meant to help Nihang Singhs become highly present in the moment.
-Nihang Singhs used marijuana in the early times of Sikh history during times of battle, it is believed to help them become more fierce warriors.
+It is used to make a drink called Shaheedi Degh which they purport to have been used medically in Sikh military history, to numb battle injuries.
+Nihang Singhs used marijuana in periods of Sikh history after the tenth Guru's death during times of battle, when it is believed to have helped them recover from injuries and live to fight another day.

 Prohibition

 The first Sikh guru, Guru Nanak, stated that using any mind altering substance (without medical purposes) is a distraction from God.
 Guru Nanak was offered bhang by the Mughal emperor Babur; Nanak however declined, and recited this shabad:

 Fear of Thee, o Lord, is my bhang, and my mind the pouch in which I carry it.
 Intoxicated with this bhang I have abandoned all interest in worldly concerns.

-The SGPC has also added a section in their rehait maryada (Sikh codes of conduct) that bans the Cannabis, opium and liquor for all Sikhs that follow its rehit maryada.
+The official Sikh Rehat Maryada (Sikh codes of conduct) bans the Cannabis, opium and liquor for all Sikhs that follow its rehit maryada.
 The following is a translated quote from the rehait maryada.
 "A Sikh must not take hemp (cannabis), opium, liquor, tobacco, in short, any intoxicant.
 His only routine intake should be food."
+An Amritdhari Sikh (one initiated via the Amrit Sanchar) is required to appear before the Panj Pyaare at their local Gurdwara, fully confess their lapse to the watching congregation and complete punishment to redeem their mistake, such as consuming intoxicants.
+The Panj Pyare are also empowered to re-order the Sikh to retake Amrit if they believe one of the 4 cardinal Sins have been committed, of which consuming intoxicants such as tobacco, alcohol and cannabis is one.
+The Sikh must fully complete whatever corrective punishment they are given in this process, which is required to be a form of service done with the hands, alongside retaking Amrit, although this is only if it is deemed necessary by the Panj Pyaare.

 Usage

-Bhang (hemp) was a wild-growth plant found in the jungles of Punjab and along river-banks.
-An intoxicating drink can be produced by pounding the plant in a mortar and sifting it.

-Gouache by an Amritsar artist depicting the preparation and consumption of Indian hemp (bhang), circa 1870.

-The Sikhs inherited the tradition of drinking originates from the sixth Sikh guru, Guru Hargobind Sahib who started it to give sikhs Bir Ras (warrior spirit) and to get them energized, as Sikhs used to get up early for amrit vela and not go back to sleep till after the evening prayers of Sohila Sahib.